FlippedCodes/Unofficial-Resonite-Docs/gameplay/advanced/launchArguments.md

 - `-data <path>` or `-dataPath <path>` - Sets the data storage path
 - `-logs <path>` or `-logsPath <path>` - Sets the logs path
 - `-cache <path>` or `-cachePath <path>` - Sets the cache path
-- `-deleteUnsyncedCloudRecords` - Deletes records that couldn't be synced at the last closure /!\ Might lead to data loss /!\
+- `-deleteUnsyncedCloudRecords` - Deletes records that couldn't be synced at the last closure
+  > [!Attention]
+  > Might lead to data loss.

-- `-forceSyncConflictingCloudRecords` - Forces syncing of conflicting records /!\ Might lead to data loss /!\
+- `-forceSyncConflictingCloudRecords` - Forces syncing of conflicting records
+  > [!Attention]
+  > Might lead to data loss.

 ## The rest

 - `-Screen360` - Launches the game in desktop mode with 360 projection on

 - `-ctaa` - Enables Cinematic Temporal Antialiasing, overrides the default FXAA
 - `-ctaaTemporalEdgePower <num>` - Adjusts the Edge Power when using CTAA (values from 1.0 to 4.0; default is 4.0)
 - `-ctaaSharpnessEnabbled <true/false>` - Adjusts or disables the CTAA sharpening (defaults to `false`)